physiopy/physiopy.github.io/docs/best_practices.md

 real-time.
 Any sudden changes in the different aspects being monitored can help those in the control room identify if the person is under duress or complying with the scan protocol.
-Looking out for these changes is particularly helpful during an individual\'s first MRI scan, when they may react poorly to the scan environment.
+Looking out for these changes is particularly helpful during an individual's first MRI scan, when they may react poorly to the scan environment.
 In some protocols, tracking physiology in real-time can ensure that values stay within safe, IRB-approved limits.